lmfit/uncertainties/doc/user_guide.rst

    pair: standard deviation; uniform access (scalar)

-When manipulating ensembles of numbers, *some* of which contain uncertainties while others are pure real numbers, it can be useful to access the **nominal value and uncertainty of all numbers in a uniform manner**.
+When manipulating ensembles of numbers, *some* of which contain uncertainties while others are simple floats, it can be useful to access the **nominal value and uncertainty of all numbers in a uniform manner**.
 This is what the :func:`nominal_value` and :func:`std_dev` functions do: